jantolenaar/kiezellisp/readme.md

 # Kiezellisp

-**Kiezellisp** is a lisp compiler/interpreter running on .NET and using the Dynamic Language Runtime (DLR).
+**Kiezellisp** is a lisp compiler/interpreter running on .NET.

 ## Some features:

-+   A fast startup time of 0.270s on a Intel i7-4790
++   A reasonable startup time of 0.340s on an Intel i7-4790 (mono)
 +   Big numbers
 +   Futures
-+   Generic functions
++   Multi-methods
 +   Import of .NET classes into packages
 +   Lazy lists
 +   Macros and compiler macros